AdobeDocs/campaign.en/help/v8/architecture/replication.md

 ## Replication Policies

 Replication policies define how much data is replicated from a PostgreSQL table.
 These policies depend on the size of the table and the specific use case.
-Some tables will have incremental updates when others will be replicated.
+Some tables will have incremental updates when others will be entirely replicated.
 There are three main types of replication policies:

 * **XS**: This policy is used for tables with relatively small sizes.
 The entire table is replicated in one shot.
 Incremental replication avoids repeatedly replicating the same data by using a timestamp pointer to replicate only recent changes.
 * **SingleRow**: This policy replicates only one row at a time.
 It is typically used for on-the-fly replication involving current Campaign objects and related objects.